AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 #### Step3a

-This step transforms the records in XML files.
+This step transforms the records into XML files.

 ![Step3a Make XML](img/step3a.png)

 #### Step3b

-The last step is dedicated to validate the XML.
+The last step is dedicated to validating the XML.
-It is possible validate the entire transcription or the single document.
+It is possible to validate the entire transcription or the single document.

 ![Step3b Validate](img/step3b_validate.png)